nadeeshac32/Seek-submition/README.md

 - [x] Xcode Version 10.3 (Developed on Xcode 14.3.1)
 - [x] Swift 5
 - [x] iOS Version 11.0 or above
+- [x] Password to unzip the project.
+I have shared this with the email

  ## Running Xcode Project and General changes
+ - Unzip the Seek.zip to extract the xcode project
- - Open the project(.xcworkspace file) in Xcode.
+ - Open the project(.xcworkspace file) in Xcode
- - Now you can simply run the project in simulator.
+ - Now you can simply run the project in simulator
+ - Do a pod install if necessary

 ## Use this test account to Sign in with Facebook
  - E-mail: "johndoe20220518@gmail.com"